gregberns/MonitoringAndAlertingEssentials/Talk.md

 ### What is Logging

-(This may be basic, but it is critical to understand, so you can see the difference soon)
+(This may be basic, but it is critical to understand)

 There are two parts: an ‘entry’ and the log itself
 * A log of events or activities that have occurred within the system
-* A Log entry should contain a DateTime of an occurrence, a ‘level' where it occurred, and some data about the event
+* A Log entry should contain a DateTime of an occurrence, a ‘severity level', and some data about the event

 For example, an Apache Web Server Log: